 Thank you for taking the time to read about us and our family.
 We are humbled and grateful for the opportunity to pursue adoption and do so with love and excitement.
 We know this is not an easy decision for you, but we are hopeful we could provide you with the commitment and support to take the journey.

 We feel passionate about ensuring your child would enter a loving home full of structure, support, and care.
 As educators, we are committed to ensuring that your child would always be provided for and would receive all the love and opportunity you would hope for them.
-It should read instead, “ If we are lucky enough to become your child’s future parents, we are committed to learning about and discussing your desires for communication after birth.
-We really hope you consider us as we plan to take this journey together.”
+If we are lucky enough to become your child’s future parents, we are committed to learning about and discussing your desires for communication after birth.
+We really hope you consider us as we plan to take this journey together.

 We met and began our relationship ten years ago while serving as teachers in Washington, D.C.
-United by our passion for equal education and a love of laughter, we ourselves feel in love.
+United by our passion for equal education and a love of laughter, we ourselves fell in love.
 We have been building our lives together ever since.
-After four years, we were married in July of 2011 in D.C. where we first met with 100 of our closest family and friends.
+After four years, we were married in July of 2011 in D.C., where we first met, with 100 of our closest family and friends.

 In our professional lives, we are both non-profit education leaders at the same national organization.
 We believe all children deserve the right to an excellent education and have committed the past ten years of our work to this goal.
 In our personal lives, some of our favorite things to do together include sight-seeing, exercising, cooking, being outdoors, and spending quality time with our family and friends.
 Very close to our families, we also are proud uncles of six nieces and nephews and enjoy spending time supporting and loving them.